hugh-nguyen/pedestrian-analysis/README.md

 Glue ETL Scripts
 ============

-The glue scripts are located in ./glue_job_scripts and are loaded in Glue with CDK The glue scripts use spark and python to read data from either the glue catalog/s3 or the City of Melbourne API
+The glue scripts are located in [Glue Job Scripts](/glue_job_scripts) and are loaded in Glue with CDK The glue scripts use spark and python to read data from either the glue catalog/s3 or the City of Melbourne API
 - This data gets loaded into another glue table which can be queried using Athena
 - The GitHub Action associated with this repo runs DBT tests using Athena